caesar0301/treelib/README.md

     # the get_node() will return None if nid is absent, whereas '[]' will raise KeyError.
     t.get_node(nid)

     # To get the children (only sons) list of the node with ID == nid.
     t.is_branch(nid)

     # To move node (source) from its parent to another parent (destination).
     t.move_node(source, destination)

     # To paste a new tree to an existing tree, with `nid` becoming the parent of the root of this new tree.
     t.paste(nid, new_tree)

-    # To remove the node (with all its successor) from the tree.
+    # To remove the node and free the memory along with its successors.
     t.remove_node(identifier)

     # To search the tree from `nid` to the root along links reversedly
     # Note: `filter` refers to the function of one varible to act on the **node object**.
     t.rsearch(nid[,filter])

     # To print the tree structure in hierarchy style;
     # Note: